Our use of cookies

 It means that after they finish their GCSEs at school they will have a few choices.
 Studying AS or A Levels at a school sixth form or a sixth form college is one of these options.

 In fact, anyone can study for an AS or A level.
-There are many adult learning courses that cover these qualifications, but usually, young people will choose whether or not to study for AS or A levels when deciding on their options in Year 11.
+There are many adult learning courses that cover these qualifications, but usually, young people will choose whether to study for AS or A levels when deciding on their options in Year 11.

 Where can you study for AS and A levels?